peterkappus/nanodash/README.md

 Now visit http://localhost:1337 to see your code in action.
 You can use LiveReload to see changes in realtime.

+## A note on architecture
+The idea is to have a set of "panels" that can be rotated through.
+I'm discovering this is actually a bad user experience because, if the panel you want to see isn't showing...you have to wait for it to come around.
+I may revisit this soon, but for now each panel uses a `.dashpanel` class.
+There's an array of "dashpanels" which each JS file can add to by pushing the name and a callback to call each time the panel is shown. useful when you want to reload or reformat something on each rotation.
+Call it like so:

+`dashPanels.push({name:'#myCoolPanel',callback: myCoolSetupFunction});`

 ## TODO

 - Add tests.
 Yes, really.